Motion#

 set steering POV#

-set steering POV to [pilot v]
+set steering POV to [standard v]

 Parameters |